9 Different Types of Snakes in North Carolina

 Except for the Coastal Plains in the state’s southernmost region, the northern water snake is found in ponds and small streams across most of North Carolina.

-It’s important for you to be aware that northern water snakes can be hostile.
+You need to be aware that northern water snakes can be hostile.

 You won’t suffer any severe injuries from a bite from one of these snakes in North Carolina because they are not poisonous